 When did the concept of a royal family originate?

-In ancient Mesopotamia, one of the earliest examples of a royal family can be found.
-The Sumerians, who inhabited this region around 3000 BCE, had a system where kings were viewed as semi-divine figures.
-These kings ruled not just by law but also by divine right, believed to be chosen by the gods.
-Their families often held power for generations, thus establishing the foundation of hereditary monarchy.
-The concept of royal families was further solidified in Egypt, where pharaohs ruled as both political leaders and religious figures.
-The Egyptian royal family was essential in sustaining the civilization, overseeing monumental projects like the pyramids, which were built as tombs for their kings.
+Over in ancient Mesopotamia, you find one of the earliest examples.
+The Sumerians lived there around 3000 BCE.
+They had this system where kings felt semi-divine.
+These kings ruled by law, sure, but also by divine right.
+People believed the gods picked them.
+Their families often held power for lots of generations.
+This set the stage for hereditary monarchy.
+The idea of royal families got stronger in Egypt too.
+Pharaohs ruled there as both leaders and religious figures.
+The Egyptian royal family was key to keeping that civilization going.
+They oversaw massive projects.
+Think about building those pyramids!
+Those were tombs for their kings.

 How This Organization Can Help People